1-Day Islands of Adventure Itinerary

 With that all out of the way, let’s get to the brass tacks of the itinerary…

 Zag When They Zig – Our 1-Day Universal Studios Florida Itinerary started with the recommendation of beating crowds by taking a counterintuitive approach and “zigging when they zag.”
-Here, we’re going to go with the straightforward plan of attack, knocking things out in Marvel Super Hero Island, the first substantive land of the park, right away.
-Many guests will do the exact same thing, but even more will race back to the Wizarding World of Harry Potter.
+Here, we’re going to go with the straightforward plan of attack, knocking out the two biggest headliners in the park: Hagrid’s Magical Creatures Motorbike Adventure and Jurassic World VelociCoaster, in that order.

 Skull Island: Reign of Kong – Unfortunately, there is no good way to do Islands of Adventure without some degree of backtracking due to the layout of the park, which is similar to EPCOT at Walt Disney World with a loop around a large central lagoon.
 We’ve tested a variety of approaches to this itinerary, and doing Skull Island: Reign of Kong early is actually the least amount of circling the park.